loup-brun/site-colloque-anthologie-2022/content/speaker/speaker-4.en.md

   - name: "HTML"
     percentage: "80%"
 ---
-Mathilde Verstraete est candidate au doctorat en humanités numériques à l’Université de Montréal.
-Après l’obtention d’un master en langues et lettres classiques à l’Université Catholique de Louvain (Belgique), elle intègre le projet d’édition numérique collaborative de l’Anthologie grecque.
-Sous la direction de Marcello Vitali Rosati et Elsa Bouchard, elle effectue ses recherches sur les potentialités de réception du manuscrit de l’Anthologie grecque hier et aujourd’hui.
+Mathilde Verstraete is a PhD candidate in digital humanities at the University of Montreal.
+After obtaining a master's degree in classical languages and literature at the Université Catholique de Louvain (Belgium), she joined the collaborative digital edition project of the Greek Anthology.
+Under the supervision of Marcello Vitali Rosati and Elsa Bouchard, she is conducting research on the potential of the reception of the Greek Anthology manuscript.